masasam/dotfiles/README.md

 Since the arch linux packages list that was installed at will be backed up to archlinux directry,

-you can recover the arch linux environment with

-	make recover

-You can do 'make recover' or 'make install' for the second and subsequent builds.

-Please select your favorite one.

 If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.

     make init